P4FFos/FitVenture/README.md

 # How it works ?
 ![ ](https://git.chalmers.se/courses/dit113/2024/group-7/fitventure/-/raw/47-readme-update/src/main/resources/fitVenture/ui/images/SystemDiagram.png?ref_type=heads)
 The Hardware part of the system, Arduino Wio terminal is connected to the computer via the USB Type-c cable.
 Wio terminal and client side of the application share information between each other via the MQTT Broker topics, utilizing publish-subscribe pattern.
-Wio terminal is equiped with 3 sensors, and the desctop application has a Back-End and UI sides connected between each other through controllers.
+Wio terminal is equipped with 3 sensors through 4 pin cables, and the desktop application has a Back-End and UI sides connected between each other through controllers.

 ### Software architecture
 - The user registers, and can optionally fill in personal information, which the system saves into the JSON file.
-- The sser logs in and goes to the main dashboard, where they can see their progress and statistics via the Bar Chart.
+- The user logs in and goes to the main dashboard, where they can see their progress and statistics via the Bar Chart.
-- On the main dashboard screen screen the user can see the temperature & humidity values from the [sensor.](https://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/)
+- On the main dashboard screen the user can see the temperature & humidity values from the [sensor.](https://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/)
 - Goals, daily challenges and achievements pages are accessible from the main dashboard.

 ### Hardware architecture

-- [Arduino Wio Terminal](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/) is equipped with [three components](https://git.chalmers.se/courses/dit113/2024/group-7/fitventure/-/wikis/Components) which are connected via the 4-pin cabels
+- [Arduino Wio Terminal](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/) is equipped with [three components](https://git.chalmers.se/courses/dit113/2024/group-7/fitventure/-/wikis/Components) which are connected via the 4-pin cables
 - Temperature & humidity values are visible on the [Arduino Wio Terminal](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/) screen
 - XYZ Coordinate Data from the [Accelerometer Sensor](https://wiki.seeedstudio.com/Grove-3-Axis_Digital_Accelerometer-1.5g/) is converted to the distance measured in meters, which is used to calculate steps and calories burned.
 - [Button component](https://wiki.seeedstudio.com/Grove-Button/) is used to start/finish an exercise session.
 - The Wio-terminal and PC are connected utilizing the publish-subscribe pattern via the MQTT Broker.

 # Main contribution
-_PS: Every group member wrote his personal opinion about the main contribution_
+_PS: Every group member wrote their personal opinion about the main contribution_

 #### Danylo Baranov:
 > The PM for the period of the whole project, worked with git workflow organisation.
 Implemented login and registration page, JSON and project structure organisation, time chart for goals, start/end timer for the race (WIO, Back-end, MQTT), Folder structure fix (.gitignore, maven dependencies), worked with the bug fix of the publishing to the MQTT.
 Helped teammates with bug fixes throughout the project.